We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 At-home tests offer convenience, confidential results, and ease of use.
-However, as with most at-home tests, the main drawback is that a person will still usually need to contact their doctor if their test results show a deficiency.
-They may also need to visit their doctor if they have symptoms, but the test comes back negative.
+However, as with most at-home tests, the main drawback is that a person will still usually need to contact a doctor if their test results show a deficiency.
+They may also need to visit a doctor if they have symptoms but the test comes back negative.

 An at-home test can sometimes be expensive, depending on the brand.
 An individual may sometimes find it more cost-effective to go directly through a lab, which sometimes bills their insurance provider directly.

-The LetsGetChecked micronutrient test is a finger prick test that a person can administer at home.
+The LetsGetChecked micronutrient test is a finger prick test that a person can carry out at home.